Organoarsenic chemistry: Organoarsenic(V) compounds and uses

 The monomethylated acid, methanearsonic acid (CH3AsO(OH)2), is a precursor to fungicides (tradename Neoasozin) in the cultivation of rice and cotton.
 Derivatives of phenylarsonic acid (C6H5AsO(OH)2) are used as feed additives for livestock, including 4-hydroxy-3-nitrobenzenearsonic acid (3-NHPAA or Roxarsone), ureidophenylarsonic acid and p-arsanilic acid.
 These applications are controversial as they introduce soluble forms of arsenic into the environment.

 Compounds of arsenic(V) containing only organic ligands are rare, the pre-eminent member being the pentaphenyl derivative As(C6H5)5.

 Organoarsenic(III) compounds and uses

-Most such compounds are prepared by alkylation of AsCl3 and its derivatives using organolithium and Grignard reagents.
+Many organoarsenic compounds are prepared by alkylation of AsCl3 and its derivatives using organolithium and Grignard reagents.
 For example, the series trimethylarsine ((CH3)3As), dimethylarsenic chloride ((CH3)2AsCl), and methylarsenic dichloride (CH3AsCl2) is known.
 Reduction of the chloride derivatives with hydride reducing reagents affords the corresponding hydrides, such as dimethylarsine ((CH3)2AsH) and methylarsine (CH3AsH2).
 Similar manipulations apply to other organoarsenic chloride compounds.

+Akin to the Direct process in organosilicon chemistry, methyl halides react with elemental As, as illustrated in the following idealized equation:

+Such reactions require copper catalysts, are conducted near 360 °C.

-An important route to dimethylarsenic compounds begin with reduction of cacodylic acid (see above):
+Another route to dimethylarsenic compounds begins with reduction of the AsV compound cacodylic acid: